open-function-computers-llc/rad-theme-engine-docs/content/docs/getting-started/laravel-mix.md

 toc: true
 ---

+## Wordpress and your static assets

+Out of the box, WordPress will reference your site's theme files in various places.
+You've got some CSS files that are added to the &lt;head&gt;, some that go in the footer, others that are enqueued and could end up in either place.
+You've also got all those doc blocks that are necessary inside your site's `style.css` file that you shouldn't touch, which make it hard to minify.

+We get annoyed at all these steps, which is why we've landed on using laravel mix to help us manage these assets.

-{{< alert icon="👉" text="These steps are only necessary for advanced installations. 'composer create' will do all this for you.
+{{< alert icon="👉" text="These steps are only necessary for advanced installations. 'composer create project' will do all this for you.
 This still might be good information to know." />}}

 ## Install